Chart Color Schemes

 North Ryde - East Ryde has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 40 projects likely impacting the region.
-Notable initiatives include Lachlan's Line Precinct, Lachlan's Line Building A (24-storey), Triniti Lighthouse Build-to-Rent, and Cottonwood Crescent Development.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 40 projects that may impact this region.
+Notable ones include Lachlan's Line Precinct, Lachlan's Line Building A (24-storey), Triniti Lighthouse Build-to-Rent, and Cottonwood Crescent Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.